C++ Memory Models - How Modern C++ Manages Memory Safety

 - Memory Leaks: Forget to call

-, and you’ll leak memory. - Double Delete: Call
+delete. - Double Delete: Call

 RAII (Resource Acquisition Is Initialization)